 Field officer (FO): Ask if they would like to write their most important goal written in this blank space.
 If they want to, help them write it in the space (e.g. purchase a tin roof, learn to sew).

 Remember how [Judy and Josefine] overcame obstacles to achieve their goals.
 Thank you for your participation today and I hope you have found this time we have spent to be useful!
 I have also brought a bunch of stickers and if you want, you can choose a sticker or multiple stickers that remind you of our conversation, and I would encourage you to place it on your calendar."

-C.2.3 Administration of Psychological Intervention
+C.3 Administration of Aspirations and Planning Workshop

-The psychological and placebo intervention administration varied through time for logistical reasons.
-In villages treated early, individuals watched the video and completed the exercises with a single facilitator.
+The aspirations and planning and placebo workshop administration varied through time for logistical reasons.
+In a small subset of villages treated early, individuals watched the video and completed the exercises with a single facilitator.
 In villages treated later, people watched the video in pairs on a tablet.
 Groups of 2-4 people, randomly assigned to a group, completed the exercise together, with two facilitators.
-Psychological and placebo intervention villages within a sublocation all receive treatment either in groups or individually, so treatment implementation is balanced within sublocation.
-We control for sublocation fixed effects, so psychological interventions are always administered in the same format as the placebo interventions to which they are compared.
-As we outline on page 16, group size and composition have no meaningful effect on treatment effects or interpretation of our results.
+Aspirations and planning and placebo workshop villages within a sublocation all receive treatment either in groups or individually, so treatment implementation is balanced within sublocation.
+We control for sublocation fixed effects, so aspirations and planning workshops are always administered in the same format as the placebo interventions to which they are compared.
+As we outline on page 18, group size and composition have no meaningful effect on treatment effects or interpretation of our results.

-D Details on Costing
+D Details on Cost and Benefit Calculations

-This appendix provides additional information about our cost calculations and benefit-cost comparisons.
-For comparison purposes, we convert all costs to USD PPP in the analysis month-year (October 2018) to account for inflation and the exchange rates in the same way as the benefit estimates.
+This appendix provides additional information about our cost calculations and details on the benefit-cost comparisons.
+We convert all costs to USD PPP in the analysis month-year (October 2018) to account for inflation and the exchange rates in the same way as the benefit estimates.
+All costs are per person offered the treatment, not per person who received the treatment, to align with the intention-to-treat benefits estimates.